-On behalf of the Department of Diagnostic and Interventional Imaging at McGovern Medical School at UTHealth, welcome to our radiology residency website.
+On behalf of the Department of Diagnostic and Interventional Imaging UTHealth Houston, welcome to our radiology residency website!
 Thank you for your interest in our program.

-Teaching and a quality education are fundamental to our mission.
-Residents attend daily noon conferences, which are led by faculty in all radiologic subspecialties.
+Teaching is fundamental to our mission.
+Residents attend daily noon conferences, led by faculty in all radiologic subspecialties.
 We have a comprehensive Physics curriculum and didactic series.
-Residents participate in multidisciplinary conferences, receive one-on-one teaching from faculty, and learn how to teach others.
-Our first-year residents attend the Fundamentals of Radiology course, which occurs every Wednesday afternoon throughout the first year, to learn the basics of imaging and to prepare them for call.
+Residents participate in multidisciplinary conferences, receive one-on-one training from faculty, and learn how to teach others.
+Our first-year residents attend the Fundamentals of Radiology course, which occurs every Wednesday afternoon throughout the entire first year of residency, to learn the basics of imaging and to prepare them for call.
 Under the guidance of a mentor, all residents participate in scholarly activities and quality assurance projects.
-The program subsidizes and provides a stipend for the 4-week elective at the American Institute for Radiologic Pathology (AIRP) in Washington DC.
-We offer an Early Specialization in Interventional Radiology (ESIR) program during the senior year.
+Residents attend the 4-week American Institute for Radiologic Pathology (AIRP) course during the second year of training, subsidized by the program.
+We offer an Early Specialization in Interventional Radiology (ESIR) pathway during the senior year.
 Senior residents may also select the MDACC Resident Research Pathway to focus on a research project during their final year of residency.
-We also offer the 16-month pathway for dual certification in Nuclear Medicine and Diagnostic Radiology.
+We offer the 16-month pathway to dual certification in Diagnostic Radiology and Nuclear Radiology.
 Residents receive excellent preparation for the American Board of Radiology examinations.

-We have a dynamic program.
+We have a remarkable radiology family at UTHealth with outstanding residents and dedicated faculty who promote a congenial, diverse, and supportive learning environment.
+Our program provides a well-rounded and balanced training experience.
 Our graduates are proficient in all areas of radiology, ready to work independently and have the skills to succeed in any fellowship or practice setting.

 Radiology Residency Program Director